ImageMagick v6 Examples --

 As before the aspect ratio of the image is preserved, as such the thumbnail is unlikely to be exact 100 pixels square.
 However at least one of the images dimensions will be 100 pixels.

-Pad Out the Image
+Pad Out the Thumbnail

-The next most common request is to generate thumbnails that fill out the image with borders of a specific color (usually 'black', or 'transparent' but for these examples I will use 'skyblue') so the thumbnail is exact the size you wanted.
+The next most common request is to generate thumbnails that fill out the image with borders of a specific color (usually 'black', or 'transparent' but for these examples I will use 'skyblue') so the thumbnail is exactly the size you wanted.

-For example: An which is 400x300 pixels shrunk to fit a 100x100 pixel box will normal (with the above) have a size of 100x75 pixels.
+For example: An image which is 400x300 pixels shrunk to fit a 100x100 pixel box will normal (with the above) have a size of 100x75 pixels.
 We want to add some padding borders to the top and bottom of the image (and to the sides to be sure) to make the final thumbnail image always 100x100 pixels in size.

-convert -size 200x200 hatching_orig.jpg -thumbnail '100x100>' \
+convert -define jpeg:size=200x200 hatching_orig.jpg -thumbnail '100x100>' \

 -background skyblue -gravity center -extent 100x100 pad_extent.gif